mimi803/C-Users-BRIAN-Desktop-waste-managment-system-1/README.md

 ### Requirements for the project

 You need to setup XAMPP/WAMP or LAMP(in case you are using any Linux distributions) on your local system, along with phpMyAdmin, MySQL Database and Apache web server.
-Once you have installed and configured XAMPP successfully on your system, you are ready to setup this project on your system.
+Once you have installed and configured XAMPP successfully on your system, you are ready to setup this project.

 ## How to setup this Project locally